Prinsphield/DNA-GAN/README.md

 #### 3. Interpolation on Two Attributes

-The most amazing thing that we can interpolating two attributes in the same time.
+The most amazing thing is that we can interpolating two attributes in the same time.

     python test.py -m interpolation2 -a Bangs Eyeglasses --swap_list 0 1 -i input_img.jpg --targets target_img0.jpg target_img1.jpg -s 5 5